 I worked with a branding and design agency to create this website for Leugers Insurance, an independent insurance agency based in Ohio.
 My design partner was the driving force behind the site, and together we created a smart, easy-to-navigate website featuring the company, its products and services, team members and locations.

-When the owner of WebPresented approached me about writing the content for his company website, he knew exactly what he wanted and was capable of writing it himself.
-But he was too busy running the business to take on the added task, so he turned to outside help.
+When the owner of WebPresented approached me about writing the content for his company website, he knew exactly what he wanted, but he was too busy running the business to take on the added task.
+That's when I came on board.
 The end result was such a success that he called me a year later to write copy for another site featuring his custom software.
 A few years after that, he contacted me once again -- this time to write the copy for a newer version of the original website, which you see here.

 Years ago I cut my teeth on feature writing for women's magazines and parenting magazines.
 This topic is one that just about everyone can relate to—including me.
 With that in mind, I dove headfirst into the research.
 Learning more about the topic is often the best part of writing a magazine article—second only to seeing the completed article in print.

 Manta, one of the largest online resources for small business owners, needed an e-book about local search.
 Although they had written numerous articles about this topic, the challenge was to research, organize and write an easy-to-follow guide for small business owners.
-The 37-page e-book includes simple strategies small business owners can use to boost their local search ranking so more customers will find them.
+The 37-page e-book includes simple strategies small business owners can use to boost their local search ranking.